Columbia County To Reduce Single-Use Plastic Checkout Bags

 Learn more from the New York State Plastic Bag Task Force Report

-What do you think about a plastic bag ban?
+What do you think about the plastic bag ban?
 Let me know.